HectorCastelli/insurance-middleware-api/DevLog.md

 I've decided to use [mocha](https://www.npmjs.com/package/mocha) as my test runner due to it's popularity.

 For my integration and end-to-end testing, I will use [supertest](https://www.npmjs.com/package/supertest) to get and validate http requests, as well as [chai](https://www.npmjs.com/package/chai) to use the `expect` syntax.

+### Auxiliary Types

+To simplify any manipulation I may want to perform, I also created some base classes for each of the types I will be using during development.